Horse64/old-core.horse64.org/docs/horsec/Compiler Stages.md

 # Compiler Stages

-The stages of [horsec](./horsec.md), the official compiler for horse64, are as follows:
+The internal stages used by [horsec](./horsec.md), the official compiler for horse64, are as follows:

 - Stage 1: Lexer (horse64/compiler/lexer.c)
 - Stage 2: AST Parser (horse64/compiler/astparse.c)